 ● Note: High F is unavailable to newly eligible individuals [65 in Jan 2020 or later].
 However, they can buy the new HD Plan G with the same deductible.

-What to do?
-Individuals can buy a Prescription Drug Plan (PDP)
+What can an individual do?
+Buy what is called a stand-alone Prescription Drug Plan (PDP)

--●- Buying means the plan will pay part of the often costly outpatient medications. —
+-●- Buying means the plan will pay part of what is often costly outpatient medications today.

--●- When turning 65, individuals have what is called the PDP Initial Eligibility Period (IEP) to buy a plan.
+-●- When turning 65, individuals have a time * called their Initial Enrollment Period for Part D. (Part D IEP } to buy a plan.

-How to Buy a Plan! — The PDP sign-up rules tell us individuals:
+How to Buy a Plan! — The CMS rules for PDP tell us individuals can:

--●- can review and select a plan with the coverage that fits their medications during their IEP
+-●- Review and select a plan with the coverage that fits their medications when first eligible during their IEP

--●- cannot sign up whenever they want after the IEP.
+-●- Not sign up whenever they want after the IEP.

--●- can sign up or change plans once a year during the Oct 15 to Dec 7 Annual Election Period (AEP).
+-●- Sign up or change plans once a year during the Oct 15 to Dec 7 Annual Coordinated Election Period (AEP).

--●- can make a change if they have a life change event, such as moving to a different area.
+-●- Make a change if they have a life change event, such as moving to a different area.
 Moving qualifies an individual for a Special Election Period (SEP).

 What happens when going to a local Pharmacy?

--●- A co-pay or cost-sharing percentage is charged based on the Tier level the PDP company placed the medication in.
+-●- Individuals are charged a co-pay or cost-sharing percentage based on the tier level in which the PDP company placed the medication.
 Some plans have an annual deductible to pay first.
-Often, the deductible is only on certain Tiers.
+Often, the deductible is only on particular higher Tiers.

-A couple of points on the comment I often hear - I don’t take any medications!
+A couple of points on the comment I often hear - I don’t take medications!

--●- The regulations establishing Medicare’s Part D set it up as a voluntary program!
+-●- Medicare’s Part D is a voluntary program!

--●- A study from the National Poll on Healthy Aging found 77% of older adults with health insurance were using two or more prescription medications.
+-●- A National Poll on Healthy Aging study found that 77% of older adults with health insurance used two or more prescription medications.

--●- The study, based on data from 960 people aged 65-80, found 62% had Medicare Part D, revealed of those who take two or more prescription medicines, 51% also take between two and four non-prescription medications, including supplements, and 15% took five or more.
+-●- The study, based on data from 960 people aged 65-80, revealed that 51% of those who take two or more prescription medicines also take between two and four non-prescription medications, including supplements.
+15% took five or more.

-● Help with plan choices in New London County is also available by contacting:
+● They can also find help with plan choices in New London County by contacting:

 + Medicare.gov and